-provide facilities for community use in Williams House, books and equipment for the Library and also the projects undertaken by the Friends.
+stall is used to provide facilities for community use in Williams House, books and equipment for the Library and also the projects undertaken by the Friends.
 When funds are available, we also support other community initiatives, such as Focus Paihia.
 The Friends welcome the donation of good quality used books, which they will collect if necessary.
-Contact the Garage Book Sale co-ordinator Margaret Rasmussen at email@example.com.
+Contact the Garage Book Sales co-ordinator Jeff at email@example.com.

-Ø A book, PROTECTING PARADISE IN PAIHIA - The Story of Williams House and Gardens by Fiona Craig, was commissioned to record the living memories of those associated with the House and gardens.
-This has now been published and the official launch of the book was held in the Williams House grounds with current members of the Williams family as guests.
-Copies of the book are available from Bay of Islands retailers and from the Friends book sales at the garage.
-If you wish to obtain a copy, purchase at those locations or please contact any of the committee members listed at the bottom of this page or contact Margaret Rasmussen at firstname.lastname@example.org.
+♦ A book, PROTECTING PARADISE IN PAIHIA - The Story of Williams House and Gardens by Fiona Craig, was commissioned to record the living memories of those associated with the House and gardens.
+The official launch of the book was held in the Williams House grounds with current members of the Williams family as guests.
+Copies of the book are available from the Friends book sales at the garage.
+If you wish to obtain a copy, purchase at the garage or please contact any of the committee members listed at the bottom of this page.

 What else are the Friends involved in?